 How can I buy cheap West End theatre tickets?

 The West End has garnered global renown as the number one place to find the world’s greatest theatre.
 It is one of the largest tourist pulls to the UK, few will leave the capital without having seen a West End show.
-However, a ticket to an unforgettable live experience often doesn’t come cheap.
-Find out how you can score cheap deals on West End theatre tickets with us.
+However, a ticket to an unforgettable live experience can come at a cost.
+Find out how you can score cheap West End theatre tickets with us.

-How can I get a cheap theatre ticket?
+How can I get cheap West End theatre tickets?

 What can you do to avoid paying so much?